Alluxio/alluxio/docs/en/core-services/Caching.md

 Eviction will start attempting to evict blocks from the worker, based on the [block annotation policies](#block-annotation-policies).
 If eviction cannot free up new space, then the write will fail.

-**Note:** The new eviction model is synchronous and is executed on behalf of the client that requires a free space for the block it is writing.
+**Note:** Alluxio's eviction model is synchronous and is executed when a client requires free space when writing a block.
-This synchronized mode is not expected to incur performance hit as ordered list of blocks are always available with the help of block annotation policies.
-However, `alluxio.worker.tieredstore.free.ahead.bytes`(Default: 0) can be configured to free up more bytes than necessary per eviction attempt.
+`alluxio.worker.tieredstore.free.ahead.bytes`(Default: 0) can be configured to free up more bytes than necessary per eviction attempt to avoid triggering the eviction process multiple times.

 The user can also specify the tier that the data will be written to via [configuration settings](#configuring-tiered-storage).